Bug report #13958

 - Crashes QGIS or corrupts data changed from No to Yes

 Oops, sorry but I completely overlooked the crash part !
 But confirm 2.8.4-Wien and final-2_10_1 are affected by it.

 Will re-check with master and report back.

-#8 Updated by Sandro Santilli over 1 year ago
+#8 Updated by Sandro Santilli almost 7 years ago

 - Status changed from In Progress to Closed

 Ok, master (ded1ebb) does not crash for me, so this seems to be fixed (the crash).

 Feel free to file another one for the ERROR/ERROR indication, which is also a bug but not blocker.